youngker/apparmor-wiki/AppArmorDelegation.md

 ### Rule delegation

-Delegating rules are a subset of the delegating profile.
+Delegated rules are a subset of the delegating profile.
+As noted above the delegator is tracked and this information is used to determine if rules can be inherited or redelegated.
+This information is also used to dynamically restricted delegated rules via a hidden stack ensuring that dynamic rule sets can not have more [authority](AppArmorDelegation#authority-privilege) than the delegator.

 #### Application directed rule delegation
 When using the delegation api a task can specify a set of rules to delegate.
 This rules will be restricted to be a subset of the rules allowed by the delegation rules.
+This is done via a dynamic hidden stack as previously mentions.

 profile, delegator is tracked, intersection ... ????